Ishop TV

 ishop TV was an Australian free-to-air home shopping, teleshopping channel and associated advertorial datacasting service that was launched on 30 April 2013 which was co-operated by Prime Media Group and Brand Developers.
-Launching officially on 30 April 2013 (a day earlier than expected), it became available as part of the multiplexes for Prime7 and GWN7 even after their acquisition into Seven West Media in 2021.
+Launching officially on 30 April 2013 (a day earlier than expected), it became available as part of the multiplexes for Prime7 and Seven Regional WA even after their acquisition into Seven West Media in 2021.

-The network was wound down on 1 April 2024 and was later replaced by the move of competitor TVSN from Network Ten to Seven Network.
+The network was wound down on 1 April 2024 and was later replaced by the move of competitor TVSN from Network 10 to Seven Network.